 I made a post about Big Cat Rescue (BCR) 9 months ago.
 I said I admired the work of Carole Baskin (formerly Carole Lewis) the founder.
 BCR was called Wildlife on Easy Street (WOES).
 I have been constructively criticised recently about this post.
 I am pleased to be corrected when I am wrong.
-It has given me the motivation to look again at Big Cat Rescue and make my own decision as to whether the allegations that Carole Baskin lies is true.
+It has given me the motivation to look again at Big Cat Rescue and make my own decision as to whether the allegations that Carole Baskin lies are true.
 I will try to be as neutral and as objective as possible.

 - A host of allegations are on this page of this site: rexano.org – link broken to specific webpage April 2013